From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors: Training Paradigm

 \subsection{Embodied Spatial Model Training Paradigm}

 ESM is trained following the dataset and preprocessing procedures of VGGT~\citep{wang2025vggt}.
 For each training batch, we randomly sample 1--12 frames from a randomly selected scene, resulting in a total of 24 images per batch.
 Training is performed using the AdamW optimizer with differentiated learning rates: 1e-6 for the large unified transformer backbone and 1e-5 for the depth, camera, and point heads.
+We set Bernoulli probability $p = 66\%$ throughout ESM training.
 The complete training process requires 16 A100 GPUs and runs for approximately 2 days.